ShareefAlawneh/cook-book-study/README.md

 **chapter10:** this is the modern approach, but i think it would be better if we used an abstract class instead of concreat class to                     extend, the main class is highliy coupled to the three class managers

+**chapter11:** the message dispatch approach is very simmillar to react-redux package, dispatching a message that end up with firing
+               a program, this allows to dynamically invoke methods wich is very usefull. a delegation in oop is another concept of dynamic invoking, the main advantage of this, when you have a block of code, let we say a restAPI controller, and i want to send sms after proccessing data, suppose after a while i want to send an email this will lead to edit the controller and re-compile with a possibity of bugs, suppose i want to do some image proccessing, this will make the job harder, delegation solve these kind of problems when i want to determine what to do at run time